 Health has no borders.
 Infectious disease, cancer, depression, and heart failure—these conditions occur around the world, impacting everyone.
-That’s why our students, faculty, researchers, and providers within the Academic Health Center are working to learn from—and solve—some of the most pressing health problems around the globe.
+That’s why our students, faculty, researchers, and providers within the health sciences at the University of Minnesota are working to learn from—and solve—some of the most pressing health problems around the globe.

 Our experts unite around global health